MicrosoftDocs/sdk-api/sdk-api-src/content/enclaveapi/nf-enclaveapi-createenclave.md

 ### -param lpAddress [in, optional]

 The preferred base address of the enclave.
-Specify <b>NULL</b> to have the operating system assign the base address.
+Specify **NULL** to have the operating system assign the base address.

 ### -param dwSize [in]